2021 OVO Group Ltd statement on modern slavery and human trafficking

 Training and capacity building

 In 2020, OVO joined the Slave-Free Alliance Utilities Sector Modern Slavery Working Group, a coalition of businesses working together towards eradicating slavery and exploitation in the utilities sector.
+This year, OVO’s Senior Sustainability Manager joined the SteerCo of the Working Group.
 We believe that acting together with others in our industry will help drive progress on eliminating modern slavery.

 OVO recognises that the eradication of modern slavery and human trafficking is a continuing, collaborative and evolving process.